 12. What are ALL the fees?

 Aside from tuition, schools can charge multiple other fees, including application, registration, technology and building fees.
 Make sure it is clear everything you have to pay and if it is a one time fee or annual.
 There can also be other charges related to school activities.
 Also, ask about past and planned tuition increases.
+You want to get the total cost for the year.

 13. What is the feel of the school?